Reinventing Our Middle Schools

 That’s why Metro Nashville Public Schools is undertaking a teaching and learning transformation in each of our middle schools.
-Starting with the 2017-2018 school year, MNPS will implement STEAM (science, technology, engineering, arts and math) curriculum into all middle schools.
+Starting with the 2017-2018 school year, MNPS will implement a STEAM (science, technology, engineering, arts and math) approach into all middle schools.

 In a STEAM learning environment, students are challenged to think critically, be creative and communicate and collaborate with their peers.
 This empowers our students to better understand how their specific skills fit into our complex world.

 Metro Nashville Public Schools is committed to getting this right for our students.
 Our STEAM classrooms represent the right learning environment with the right instruction, the right resources and the right people.
 Together, these elements will transform our middle schools.